-- We’ll expand and run a new global development program for ethnically diverse employees starting in Q4 2020 and will work with our Employee Resource Groups on the rollout.
+- We have launched a new global development program (“Accelerating Difference”) for ethnically diverse employees, and have worked with our Employee Resource Groups on the rollout.
 For the first time, we’re inviting employees to self-nominate.

 - Our Global Ethnicity Council will conduct a thorough review of our recruitment and selection processes – consulting with the Employee Resource Groups – and make further recommendations.

 Our Employee Resource Groups and Diversity Councils driving inclusion at GSK

 What are our Global Diversity Councils and how many do we have?

 Across GSK, we have four Global Diversity Councils – Ethnicity, Gender, LGBT+ and Disability - that support our inclusion and diversity agenda.
 Each council is chaired by members of the Corporate Executive Team and members comprise of senior leaders from across the company as well as representatives from our Employee Resource Groups.Back to top